blutorange/js-elbe/README.md

 - investigate a IStream#rewind method.
 IStream#fork already serves this purpose.
 - testing the API in practice, making it easier to use

+# Versioning

+This is currently in version 0.x.
+Once this package is used by other packages other than my own, the version will be increased to 1.0 and start using [semantic versioning](https://semver.org/).

 # Docs

 [All methods with documentation](https://blutorange.github.io/js-elbe/).
 The entire